 Hard drives that have a SCSI or hardware RAID connection are not supported and can not be detected by DiskCheckup.

-GSmartControl can run various tests with detailed results and give an overall heath assessment of a hard drive.
+GSmartControl can run various hard drive tests with detailed results and give an overall heath assessment of a drive.

 You can view and save SMART attribute values like the power cycle count, multi zone error rate, calibration retry count, and many others.

-- Short Self-test: Takes around 2 minutes to complete.
-Is used to detect a completely damaged hard drive.
+- Short Self-test: Takes around 2 minutes to complete and is used to detect a completely damaged hard drive.